ObeliskCode/Eon-AI/scripts/INF/notes/INFMATH.md

 only by possibly swapping it with a func to swap specific slots means that only 2 letters in the alphabet will ever be assigned to a function which writes in the sequence

+a button is void function in pure math

+f(x) is a function, f() is a button